manavsehgal/simple-todos-meteor-semantic-ui/README.md

 ## Open Issues, Learning

-- **Responsive grid.** Semantic UI grid seems to respond to screen size by scaling horizontally.
-Does not automatically occupy next row, when screen size is smaller.
 - **Session variables.** Calculating private task count seems to behave erratically.
 Chart does not display total task count on hosted version, does so on local.
 - **Reusable chart code.** Chart configuration method has hard-coding.
 Can it be parametrized to instantiate multiple charts using single method call?

+## Closed Issues

+- **Responsive grid.** Semantic UI grid seems to respond to screen size by scaling horizontally.
+Does not automatically occupy next row, when screen size is smaller.
+This seems to be addressed in v1.0 branch of Semantic UI.

 ## Extended Features